BCJuan/BCJuan/README.md

 - ⚡ Fun fact: ...
 -->

 Hi everyone!
 I am Juan Borrego-Carazo a predoctoral fellow at Universitat Autònoma de Barcelona, Spain.
 I am currently working on deep learning for resource constrained devices.
-Specifically, my curren projects are about bronchoscopy tracking and unsupervised semantic segmentation.
+Specifically, my current projects are about bronchoscopy tracking and unsupervised semantic segmentation.

 My expertise is with deep neural network development, specialized in optimization and deployment: quantization, pruning, NAS, distillation and efficient operations.
 If you are interested do not doubt to contact me 😄